Abstract Framework for All-Path Reachability Analysis toward Safety and Liveness Verification (Full Version): Reformulation of Inference Rules for ARSs

-Note that $\bot$ is used as a special case---the \emph{invalid} one---of APR predicates. \end{definition} By definition, for each APR predicate, exactly one rule in $\CDVPnew[\cA]$ is applicable (cf.~\cite{KN24jip}). \begin{restatable}{proposition}{PropUniquenessOfApplicableRulesInCDVPnew} Let $P,Q \subseteq A$.
-Then, exactly one rule in $\CDVPnew[\cA]$ is applicable to the APR predicate $\ReachPred{P}{Q}$. \end{restatable}
+Note that $\bot$ is used as a special case---the \emph{invalid} one---of APR predicates. \end{definition} By definition, the side conditions of rules in $\CDVPnew$ are orthogonal and exhaustive, and thus, for each APR predicate, exactly one rule in $\CDVPnew$ is applicable (cf.~\cite{KN24jip}). \begin{restatable}{proposition}{PropUniquenessOfApplicableRulesInCDVPnew} Let $P,Q \subseteq A$.
+Then, exactly one rule in $\CDVPnew$ is applicable to the APR predicate $\ReachPred{P}{Q}$. \end{restatable}